Guest Post: I’ve Never Been Attracted to My Husband

 He’s my best friend and I love him like one.
 I can’t think of a better father for my children or anyone else I’d rather have by my side in life.
 He makes me laugh, he works hard and he’s always there for me and the children.
 I know that in the scheme of things my issues aren’t that big at all.
 Some people spend their whole lives waiting to meet someone like the man in my life and would give anything for what I have.

 But, when it always feels like there’s something missing, what do you do?
 Is marrying your best friend really enough – or should there be more to it than that?

 If you’ve been affected by sexual assault you can find help and support at Rape Crisis.

-Is this something you can perhaps relate to, or is it an entirely alien concept?
-I imagine if you’ve found this post through searching, then you’ll understand the devastating feelings of never having been attracted to your husband (or wife); I’d love to hear from you in the comments, and – of course – you’re welcome to share anonymously.
+Could you have written I’m Not Attracted to My Husband and Never Have Been, or is it an entirely alien concept?
+I imagine if you’ve found this post through searching, then you’ll relate and understand how devastating it is to feel you’re not or never have been attracted to your husband (or wife); I’d love to hear from you in the comments, and – of course – you’re welcome to share anonymously.